Skip to main content

 Add to curated.py

-Append a CuratedAdapter(...) entry to src/worldflux/curated.py.
+Append a CuratedAdapter(...) entry to src/worldflux/curated_registry.py through the src/worldflux/curated.py compatibility facade.
 Fill every field; the dashboard treats null as “unknown” and renders accordingly.

 2